Zubairu Wai

-Zubairu Wai (born 8 August 1973) is a Sierra-Leonean historian and political scientist.
+Zubairu Wai is a Sierra-Leonean historian and political scientist.
 He is associate professor of political science and global development studies at University of Toronto.
+His appointment as the 8th Executive Secretary of Council for the Development of Social Science Research in Africa (CODESRIA) takes effect November 2026 according to official announcement.
 In 2013, he received the Association of Third World Studies (ATWS) Toyin Falola Africa book award for his book Epistemologies of African Conflicts: Violence, Evolutionism, and the War in Sierra Leone (2012).
 He is a member of the Anti-Imperialist Scholars Collective (AISC).

 Education

 Wai studied at the University of Sierra Leone, graduating with an Honours BA degree in history.
 On full scholarship, he studied international relations at the International University of Japan, graduating top of his class with an MA in International Relations with high distinction in 2004.
 Under the supervision of Professor Ananya Mukherjee Reed at York University, Wai earned his PhD in political science in 2010, specialising in international relations and comparative politics, with research focus on Africa.
 His doctoral research was supported by the IDRC Doctoral Research Award, the Ontario Graduate Scholarship, and the Susan Mann Dissertation Scholarship.